Email your application to Shelby Knight. Call for more information!

 Elizabeth is a former elementary school teacher and is currently a stay-at-home wife and mother of two.
 Elizabeth and her husband received the diagnosis of a chromosomal disorder (trisomy 10, monosomy 2) for their son right before his first birthday.
 Since then, they have dedicated much of their time advocating for his medical, educational, and therapy needs.
 Elizabeth is excited about the opportunity to sit on the board and advocate for other exceptional families.

 Lauren and her husband received a Down Syndrome diagnosis for their son, Jack, shortly after his birth.
-Since that day, she has been focused on educating herself and others about his diagnosis and the importance of inclusion for individuals with special needs.
-She is passionate about the special needs community and strives to raise awareness and help promote acceptance.
+Since that day, she has been focused on educating herself and others about his diagnosis and the importance of inclusion for individuals with disabilities.
+She is passionate about the disability community and strives to raise awareness and help promote acceptance.

 Ruth Eyres is a strong advocate for persons with disabilities.
-She has worked in the field of disabilities for many years, as a special educator, a special education consultant and currently as assistant professor to special education teacher candidates at Henderson State University.
-She is a board member of the Council for Exceptional Children, Division on Developmental Disabilities and Autism and is a past board member for The Ryan White Center in Arkansas.
+She worked in the field of disabilities for many years, as a special educator, a special education consultant, and currently an assistant professor to special education teacher candidates at Henderson State University.
+She is a board member of the Council for Exceptional Children, Division on Developmental Disabilities and Autism, and is a past board member for The Ryan White Center in Arkansas.